ndombrowski/NanoITS/Readme.md

 When giving the tool some nanopore long-read data it will:

 - Provide a quality report of the raw reads
-- Check the reads for adaptors and barcodes and if present trim the reads
+- Check the reads for adaptors and barcodes and if present trim the reads using porechop
-- Remove low-quality and short reads
+- Remove low-quality and short reads with chopper
 - Provide a quality report for the cleaned reads
-- Identify and separate both the ITS1 and 18S rRNA gene
+- Identify and separate both the ITS1 and 18S rRNA gene using ITSx
-- Classify the SSU and/or ITS1 gene using kraken2 and/or minimap2
+- Classify the SSU and/or ITS1 gene using kraken2 and/or minimap2 and the Silva and Uniprot database, respectively
 - Generate taxonomic barplots and OTU tables

 We plan to in the future extend this workflow to also include the 28S/LSU.